CompilerNexus/llvm-project-deluge/README.md

 ## Things That Work

-Included in the binary distribution (or if you build from source using build_all.sh) is:
+Included if you build from source using build_all.sh:

 - Memory-safe SSH client and server.